taechitpt/Data-Science-Portfolio/README.md

 **Goal:** Evaluation of a logistic regression model for predicting heart attack factors using kaggle dataset.

 **Process:**
-- Cleaned and transformed raw data from CSV files.
-- Built predictive model using scikit-learn.
-- Evaluated the model and performance metrics.
-- Visualized trends and presented key insights.
+- Developed and evaluated a logistic regression model to identify key risk factors associated with heart attacks using a public healthcare dataset.
+- Achieved strong predictive performance through feature selection and model evaluation, supporting data-driven health insights.
 **Result:**
 - In this case, the logistic regression model achieved an accuracy of 82%.
 - The risk of heart attack varies according to age, male sex, diastolic blood pressure, and heart rate.